rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - Dave Werver´s [iOS Dev Weekly](https://iosdevweekly.com/)
 - [Apple tutorials about developing in SwiftUI](https://developer.apple.com/tutorials/app-dev-training)

-**And to be honest, the future of RsyncOSX is SwiftUI**.
-Coding in SwiftUI is fun.
-The code for UI might be very minimal and separated from the Model.
-And by hiding application logic and actions in properties and functions, will  simplify and make the code for UI minimal and more easy to read.
+And to be honest, **the future of RsyncOSX is SwiftUI**.
+Coding in **SwiftUI is very fun**.
+The code for UI might be minimal and separated from the Model (MVC).
+And by hiding application logic and actions in properties, functions and closures will simplify the code and make more easy to read.
 Another important aspect of SwiftUI is the [single source of truth](https://developer.apple.com/documentation/swiftui/managing-user-interface-state).
 Single source of truth is also an important part of the MVC architecture.

 ## What is in the alpha versions